shadz22/Bookmark-Manager/README.md

 ```

 As a user
-so that I can acesss the websites I regurarly use faster,
+so that I can access the websites I regularly use faster,
 I need to see a list of bookmarks.

 This is a rough copy of the Domain model for the above: